 I relate to this book on a spiritual level.

-What do you do in your teenage years when you realize what your parents taught you wasn't enough?
-You must go out and find books and poetry and pop songs and bad heroes—and build yourself.
+enough?
+You must go out and find books and poetry and pop songs and bad

-By sixteen, she's smoking cigarettes, getting drunk, and working for a music paper.
-She's writing pornographic letters to rock stars, having all the kinds of sex with all the kinds of men, and eviscerating bands in reviews of 600 words or less.
+having all the kinds of sex with all the kinds of men, and eviscerating

-But what happens when Johanna realizes she's built Dolly with a fatal flaw?
-Is a box full of records, a wall full of posters, and a head full of paperbacks enough to build a girl after all?
+Johanna realizes she's built Dolly with a fatal flaw?
+Is a box full of

 So I have taken up walking as a form of exercise.
 It gets boring quickly so I thought I would try audio books.
 It was a success, it made me walk longer but then it got dark outside and I keep listening to it so it was too success in the entertainment side.
 I listened to the audio book narrated by Louise Brealey, who was really good and brought the character to life.

 I could really related to Johanne, I got to say it weird how in Twenty years Britain has went full circle.
 High Streets empty and dogs being great friends.
-Wait, that last thing has always been tru
+Wait, that last thing has always been true.

 I'm finding it hard to explain to this book with spoiling because I think a lot of it great parts you should come across yourself whilst reading.
 The relationship within the families are done well